qgis/QGIS-Enhancement-Proposals/qep-419-improved-wayland-compatibility.md

 It's possible to crash QGIS via certain combinations of undocking and stacking panels or toolbars (under KDE).
 We will assess whether there is anything QGIS can do to prevent this, or if not, provide detailed reports to the upstream Qt project to try to get these issues fixed.
+The QGIS project itself has funds available to engage KDAB Qt maintainers to implement upstream fixes -- if possible, I will engage these maintainers to implement fixes required for Qt upstream.

 ## Risks